SaschaLucius/interactive-scrum-guide/docs/Kanban_Guide_2020.md

 # Kanban Theory

-Kanban[KanbanFramework] draws on established flow theory[FlowTheory], including but not limited to: systems thinking[SystemsThinking], lean principles[LeanPrinciples], queuing theory[QueuingTheory] (batch size and queue size), variability, and quality control.
+Kanban[KanbanFramework] draws on established flow theory[FlowTheory], including but not limited to: systems thinking[SystemsThinking], lean principles[LeanPrinciples], queuing theory[QueuingTheory] (batch size and queue size), variability[Variability], and quality control[Quality].
 Continually improving a Kanban system[KanbanSystem] over time based on these theories is one way that organizations[Organization] can attempt to optimize the delivery of value[Value].

 The theory upon which Kanban[KanbanFramework] is based is also shared by many existing value-oriented methodologies and frameworks.